-To this end, we have a brand new member club!
-To join, simply click through to our donation page, type in the amount you would like to pledge and select “monthly” in the dropdown menu.
-You will be sent a digital media pack to share with your friends, and will be added to our Sun Bear Society list.
+To join the Sunbear Society, simply click through to our donation page, type in the amount you would like to pledge and select “monthly” in the dropdown menu.
+You will be sent a Sunbear Society t-shirt as thanks, in a size of your choice.

 ScoreSarawak.org: The Borneo Project’s online portal explores the realities of the Sarawak Corridor of Renewable Energy

 Mongabay.com: Tropical rainforest conservation and environmental science news